geeksblabla/blanat/README.md

 <br>

-### INPUT
+### Testing

 You can find an example of the input file [here](./input.txt).
 This file contains 1 million line to run your tests and validate your solution.
+The result contaning the correct answer from running the program against the 1M input file is saved in [this file](./output.txt)

+### INPUT
+Below are short examples for better understanding:

 ```csv
 city,products,price